BearStudio/start-ui-native/README.md

 ## Environment variables

-🚨 Using Expo Go, should not be `localhost`, use public IP instead
+🚨 Using Expo Go, local development urls should not be `localhost`, use public IP instead

 ```bash
 EXPO_PUBLIC_BASE_URL # Base URL of your server, usefull if you are using Start UI [web]